 They had no way to improve their student loan interest rates or repayment terms.
 But as more students have had to rely on federal and private loans to help finance their undergraduate and graduate education, more options for repaying those dollars have also become available.
-For working professionals with good credit and income, student loan refinancing may be the ideal way to save money, create a monthly payment plan that better suits your situation and reduce interest rates.
+For working professionals with good credit and income, student loan refinancing may be the ideal way to save money, create a monthly payment plan that better suits your situation, and reduce interest rates.

 What Is Student Loan Refinancing?

-Student loan refinancing enables borrowers to pay off their original student loans and obtain a new loan with different repayment terms and a lower interest rate.
+Student loan refinancing enables borrowers to pay off their original student loans and obtain a new loan with different repayment terms and interest rate.
 You can choose to refinance all or just some of your federal and private loans.